armadaproject/armada-spark/docs/architecture.md

 [`ExternalClusterManager`](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/scheduler/ExternalClusterManager.scala)
 trait and implementing the required methods.
-Mostly those methods center around the creation, management, and deletion of Spark Executors tied to a particular Driver program.
+Mostly those methods center around the creation, management, and deletion of Spark Executors tied to a particular instance of Driver program .

 ### Integrating with `spark-submit`

-While Spark seems to take some care around providing a defined interface for individual Cluster Managers, there's still a fair bit of cluster-specific code within `SparkSubmit`.
-While most of Spark supports an open "plugin" cluster manager architecture, SparkSubmit does not.
+While Spark provides a defined "plugin" interface to help create new Cluster Managers, (like Armada), there's still a fair bit of cluster-specific code within `SparkSubmit` code.
 Therefore, `armada-spark` maintains and provides it's own `ArmadaSparkSubmit` implementation which serves as a drop-in replacement.